NavaraCloudServices/github-copilot-groundschool/README.md

 | Typescript      | Developer | [Link](./exercisefiles/typescript/README.md)      |

 You can make use of DevContainers within Visual Studio Code.
 Use the [VSCode documentation to setup your machine](https://code.visualstudio.com/docs/devcontainers/tutorial)

 After setting up your machine, go to your Command Pallete in VSCode and select `Dev Containers: Rebuild and open in Container`.
-This will open the project in a container with all the dependencies installed.
+Choose the correct container.
+You don't have to worry about the Prerequisites.

 ## Challenges instructions